Scholarships and Awards

 - An unofficial transcript from Warrior Web

-This scholarship was created in his honor in 2005 by Mr. Douglas' friends and fellow employees at Georgia Aviation Technical College, to benefit outstanding aircraft structural technology students.
+This scholarship was created in 2003 by Mr. Allen's friends and fellow employees at Dassault Falcon Jet Corp. in his memory, to benefit aviation students at Georgia Aviation Technical College.
 It is administered by the Georgia Aviation and Technical College Foundation, Inc.